Mexico’s Colonial Cities

 Day 5 – Guanajuato/ San Miguel Allende

 Our route today will take us through the farmlands of El Bajío, arriving in the city of Guanajuato.
 Our first stop is the Garden of the Union, the city’s lively focal point.
 After free time for lunch, our guide will lead us down the narrow cobblestone streets lined with the gorgeous architecture of this World Heritage Site city.
 Our walking tour includes a visit to the Shrine of Our Lady of Guanajuato, Alley of the Kiss, Alhóndiga de Granaditas, Hidalgo Market, and the University of Guanajuato.
-This afternoon we continue to San Miguel Allende, one of México’s most charming towns, also designated as a National Historic Monument to preserve its unique atmosphere. check in to the hotel in San Miguel de Allende, our home for two nights.
-(B,D)
+This afternoon we continue to San Miguel Allende, one of Mexico’s most charming towns, also designated as a National Historic Monument to preserve its unique atmosphere.
+We check in to the Real de Minas Hotel, our home for two nights.
+(B,L,D)

 Day 6 – San Miguel de Allende/Dolores Hidalgo